CoopNich/welcome-to-nashville-ghost-ducks/README.md

 4. cd to src directory in your terminal
 5. hs -o
+***
-6. USING THE APP
+## USING THE APP

-* Parks Functionality
+### Parks Functionality

+To search for parks, select desired feature(s) and then hit enter on your keyboard or click the 'search parks' button.

+If you want to get a list of all parks, just click the 'search parks' button without selecting any specific features.

-* Art Functionality
+### Art Functionality

 Use partial or exact search queries and either hit the ENTER key or click 'Search' to generate search results based on an artist's last name.

+You can generate a full list of public art installations by clicking 'Search' without a search query.

 Click 'Save' to add an art installation to your itinerary.

-* Restaurant Functionality
+### Restaurant Functionality

-* Concert Functionality
+### Concert Functionality

 *****